Aliases for KCNN4 Gene

 GeneCards Summary for KCNN4 Gene

-KCNN4 (Potassium Channel, Calcium Activated Intermediate/Small Conductance Subfamily N Alpha, Member 4) is a Protein Coding gene.
-Diseases associated with KCNN4 include diamond-blackfan anemia.
-Among its related pathways are Transmission across Chemical Synapses and Salivary secretion.
-GO annotations related to this gene include calmodulin binding and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNN1.
+KCNN4 (Potassium Calcium-Activated Channel Subfamily N Member 4) is a Protein Coding gene.
+Diseases associated with KCNN4 include Dehydrated Hereditary Stomatocytosis 2 and Dehydrated Hereditary Stomatocytosis 1 With Or Without Pseudohyperkalemia And/Or Perinatal Edema.
+Among its related pathways are CFTR-dependent regulation of ion channels in Airway Epithelium (norm and CF) and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and potassium channel activity.
+An important paralog of this gene is KCNN3.

-Forms a voltage-independent potassium channel that is activated by intracellular calcium.
+Forms a voltage-independent potassium channel that is activated by intracellular calcium (PubMed:26148990).
 Activation is followed by membrane hyperpolarization which promotes calcium influx.
-Required for maximal calcium influx and proliferation during the reactivation of naive T-cells.
-The channel is blocked by clotrimazole and charybdotoxin but is insensitive to apamin.
+Required for maximal calcium influx and proliferation during the reactivation of naive T-cells (PubMed:17157250, PubMed:18796614).
+Plays a role in the late stages of EGF-induced macropinocytosis (PubMed:24591580).